How Contract Management Can Improve Procurement Management

 A huge component of both contracting and procurement is evaluating, mitigating, and allocating risk.
 There will always be some unavoidable risks when a company enters into a contract with another firm or establishes a business relationship with an individual or entity for the provision of a good or service.
 As with most types of management, the key to risk management is strong organization and oversight.

 Purpose-built contract management systems understand the importance of visibility and offer features and tools that make data analysis quick and simple.
 Companies should run reports to analyze contract performance and compliance to identify potential issues as early as possible so that they can be addressed and resolved quickly.
 In procurement, delivery delays, tardy payments, or inadequate inventory accounting can result in massive disruptions to production, creating unnecessary risks and likely avoidable consequences.
-Thus, strong contract management inevitably allows for strong procurement management and reduces the likelihood and impact of some of the potential risks.
+Thus, strong contract management inevitably allows for strong procurement management, mitigates the risk of breaches of contracts, and reduces the likelihood and impact of some of the other potential risks.